mckinleyvj/about-me/README.md

 ## Description

 This is a full-stack MERN application built for a family-owned salon business in Brunei Darussalam.
 A project to which I will continue to enhance for future use of the business.

+Technologies used:
 MongoDB - Database
-Express(.js) - Node.js web framework
+ExpressJS - Node.js web framework
-React(.js) - Client-side JavaScript framework
+ReactJS - Client-side JavaScript framework
-Node(.js) - JavaScript Web server
+ChakraUI - Component Library

+Based on the limit time constraints to this project, I wasn't able to fully implement all the feature to it, including, deleting of appointments, administrative portal where it works as a Content Management System.
+Listing of Products, Staff, Branches and so on.
+But this will be touched again or possibly for bigger things to come.

 ## Contributing